BW-Restaurant-Passport-4/Objectives-and-Assets/VISION.md

 Proposal

 - What problem does your app solve?
+How to keep track of where you have eaten and rate your experience or likelyhood to return.

 - Be as specific as possible; how does your app solve the problem?

 - What is the mission statement?

 Features

 - What features are required for your minimum viable product?

+1. Register and create an account.
+2. Login in the passport dashboard.
+3. View, create, update and delete any additions to the user's passport.

 - What features may you wish to put in a future release?
+1. Connect the passport app to the user's social media.
+2. GPS capabilities added to passport additions.

 - What do the top 3 similar apps do for their users?
+Yelp allows users to rate and search restaurants in their area and elsewhere.
+Helps users make better food decisions.
 Frameworks - Libraries

 - What 3rd party frameworks/libraries are you considering using?
+Material UI, styled-components, formik, axios, bootstrap, reactstrap, react-router-dom

 - Do APIs require you to contact its maintainer to gain access?
+No

 - Are you required to pay to use the API?
+No

 - Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)
 For Data Scientists